MichaelCurrin/learn-to-code/intro_to_coding.md

 ## Tech overview

-Below are some departments or careers.
+Below are some departments or careers within tech, what they do or are responsible for and how they relate or differ from each otehr.

-These descriptions are very simplified but aims to give info on the topics and how they related for someone with a business background to wants to understand tech or pick a technology to learn.
+These descriptions are very simplified but aims to give info someone starting out with a tech career, or someone with a business background to wants to understand their tech colleagues better or pick a technology to learn.

 ### Data Science